 In retail, profit and loss formulas are used to identify the price of a product/service in the market.
 Every commodity in the market comes with a cost price and a selling price.
 With the help of these allocated price values, we can calculate the profit gained and also the loss of money in a specific product/service.
 For any seller or trader, if the value of the cost price is less than the selling price of a commodity, then it’s a profit but if the value of the selling price is less than the cost price, then it’s a loss for him.

 Operating Profit Formula

-For the purpose of calculating the operating margin, we need to divide operating income (earnings) by sales (revenues).
-Operating margin is basically a profitability ratio which depicts the amount of profit that a company/seller makes from its core operations with respect to the total revenues it brings in.
+To calculate the operating margin, we need to divide operating income (earnings) by sales (revenues).
+Operating margin is a profitability ratio that depicts the amount of profit that a company/seller makes from its core operations concerning the total revenues it brings in.
 That said the formula to calculate operating profit margin is as follows: